getsolus/solus-site.github.io/content/blog/2024/09/usr-merge/index.md

    The checking does mean that the script takes a while to run on less powerful systems; our testing in a Virtual Machine simulating really old hardware showed that the script took about 3 minutes to complete.
 Recent package updates include work to speed up the migration process significantly by essentially self-migrating, but it could still take a while.

    Because of the time the script could take to run, a message will be shown on screen so the user knows that something is happening.
-The script is robust enough to not destory your system if a reboot occurs while it is running, but doing a hard reboot does mean that the script has to start over on the next boot.
+The script is robust enough to not destroy your system if a reboot occurs while it is running, but doing a hard reboot does mean that the script has to start over on the next boot.

    Lastly, a marker file is written that indicates that the system is now Usr-Merged.
 3) eopkg will use the second marker file to know that it is safe to switch to a new package repository that is incompatible with non-Usr-Merged systems.